egendron93/cpp_library_template/README.md

 feature](https://code.visualstudio.com/docs/remote/create-dev-container).

 # commands w/ tests enabled

 - The following commands are provided as vscode tasks.
 For more information on vscode tasks visit the [vscode task documentation](https://code.visualstudio.com/docs/editor/tasks).
+- You can run a task through Quick Open (Ctrl+P) by typing 'task', Space and the command name.

 ## conan install
 ```conan install -if build -o hello_world:enable_testing=True .```